 Throughout this chapter, data are presented by Hackney and City Children’s Centre areas (depicted in Figure 1), as services for pregnant women and children during the early years are predominantly configured around local Children’s Centres.

-A key point to note when interpreting these data is that 22% of Hackney’s children and young people (under 19 years of age) belong to the Stamford Hill Orthodox Jewish community (see Section 1.4), and that the majority of this community (74%) are concentrated in Children’s Centre area B in the north east of the borough.
+A key point to note when interpreting these data is that 22% of Hackney’s children and young people (under 19 years of age) belong to the Stamford Hill Orthodox Jewish community (see Introduction), and that the majority of this community (74%) are concentrated in Children’s Centre area B in the north east of the borough.

 Source: London Borough of Hackney